 Having your replacement windows added during the colder months also allows you to check out the window installation as well.

-You can determine if your windows have needless drafts or leaks in a variety of ways from the simple to the thorough.
+You can determine if your windows have needless drafts or leaks in a number of ways from the simple to the thorough.
 Especially if your home has older, single-paned windows, look for damaged glazing (the hard putty that holds panes of glass in place) or weather-stripping.
 If that seal crumbles, your home will be vulnerable to heat loss.

 Let technology make things easier.
 A non-contact infrared thermometer can detect ambient air temperatures around window and door frames.
 If excessive cold air is seeping into the house, you’ll see it identified on the thermometer.